National Coastwatch Institution: History

 Following the successful launch of NCI Bass Point, other stations quickly followed in Devon, Cornwall, East Anglia, Somerset, Sussex, Essex, Dorset, and South Wales.
-As of August 2021, there are 58 NCI stations operational around the coast of England and Wales, from Fleetwood in the Northwest, through Wales, along the south coast, and up the east coast to Hornsea, East Yorkshire with over 2,600 trained volunteer watchkeepers.
+As of December 2023, there are 60 NCI stations operational around the coast of England and Wales, from Fleetwood in the Northwest, through Wales, along the south coast, and up the east coast to Filey, North Yorkshire with over 2,740 trained volunteer watchkeepers.

-The institution has a joint memorandum of understanding with the Maritime and Coastguard Agency (MCA), and more recently UK Border Force, and these documents are guides to NCI's role and provide the basis for the working relationship the institution enjoys with both these departments.
-Most NCI stations have acquired, or are working towards acquiring "declared facility status", giving NCI a very important role to play when needed among the UK's search and rescue organisations.
-Many have also achieved the Queen's Award for Voluntary Service (QAVS).
+The Institution has a joint Memorandum of Understanding with the Maritime and Coastguard Agency (MCA), and more recently UK's Border Force, and this outlines the NCI's role and provides the basis for the working relationship between the Institution and these departments.
+Most NCI stations have acquired, or are working towards acquiring, "declared facility status", giving those NCI stations potential to participate in active operations of the UK's search and rescue organisations.
+Many have also achieved the Queen's Award for Voluntary Service (QAVS) and, in 2023, NCI Newhaven was awarded the King's Award for Voluntary Service (KAVS).

 Work

-As of January 2019, the NCI's 2,600-plus uniformed trained volunteer watchkeepers maintain a visual watch along part of the UK coastline with 54 established NCI watch stations.
+As of December 2023, the NCI's 2,740-plus uniformed trained volunteer watchkeepers maintain a visual watch along part of the UK coastline with 60 established NCI watch stations.
 These stations provide a daily visual watch in all weathers, monitoring marine radio channels, sea conditions and weather, using radar and providing a listening watch in poor visibility.
 All emergencies are reported to the appropriate authorities for action, the majority of NCI work being working mainly with HM Coastguard and other statutory authorities.
-Most NCI stations are manned on a daily basis providing a regular daily watch from 8:00 am to dusk.
-In 2017 a total of 312,350-man-hours watch was performed by NCI watchkeepers, recording over 232,961 commercial, military and leisure vessel movements, and reporting a total of 498 incidents to HM Coastguard, fire, police and ambulance services, of which 41 were NCI-initiated lifeboat rescues.
+Most NCI stations are staffed on a daily basis providing a regular daily watch from 8:00 am to dusk.
+In 2022 a total of 274,543-person-hours watch was performed by NCI watchkeepers, recording over 222,458 commercial, military and leisure vessel movements, and reporting a total of 826 incidents to HM Coastguard, fire, police and ambulance services, of which 336 were NCI-initiated lifeboat rescues.
 All this work was carried out at no cost to the public purse.

 All volunteers are provided with training in visual observation techniques, marine chart-work, Ordnance Survey mapping, critical reporting, marine radio procedures, and radar, ensuring all volunteers reach the standards expected by the Maritime and Coastguard Agency.

 The NCI works with HM Coastguard, the MCA, the RNLI and the other emergency services.
-In 2007, some of the 498 incidents reported by NCI to the MCA ended with the call-out of the RNLI lifeboats, RAF air-sea rescue, MoD ordnance units, fire, ambulance and other rescue agencies.
+In 2023, some of the 852 incidents reported by NCI to the MCA ended with the call-out of the RNLI lifeboats, RAF air-sea rescue, MoD ordnance units, fire, ambulance and other rescue agencies.
 These incidents included vessels sinking, vessels on fire, vessels in danger and distress, swimmers, surf boarders and kite boarders in difficulties, inflatable toys with children on board being blown out to sea, persons fallen over cliffs, persons washed off jetty, land fires, dangerous munitions washed up, personal injuries, and so on.